Online Anger Management Course

 Cognitive Behavioral Therapy And Anger Management Classes

-One particularly powerful way of treating anger is through the use of Cognitive Behavioral Development (CBT).
+One particularly powerful way of treating anger is through the use of Cognitive Behavioral Therapy (CBT).
 CBT is a form of therapy that focuses on changing patterns of thinking and behavior in order to improve mental health and well-being.

 In the context of anger management, CBT aims to help individuals identify and challenge negative thought patterns that contribute to feelings of anger and learn healthier coping mechanisms.